Nominations

 Positions Open:

-1 Lay Upper East
+1 Lay Middle East

 1 Clergy Middle East

-Term: Three-year terms ending in 2026.
+Term: Three-year terms ending in 2028.

 The Bishop and Council (B&C) comprises the Bishop, the Dean of the Cathedral (or their appointed representative clergyperson), plus ten lay and clerical members who represent each of the three geographical areas of the diocese – two of each from the populous South East and Middle East areas and one of each from the Upper East Area.